 We believe fixed-income risk should be divided into four categories: credit risk, interest-rate risk, prepayment risk, and liquidity risk.
 Different asset types may display different combinations of these risks, or be wholly aligned with just one of them.
 Having exposure to different types of fixed-income assets does not necessarily diversify a portfolio in terms of risk.

 With a more comprehensive view of fixed-income risk, we can pursue a broader range of return sources.
 We regard this to be an advantage over investors positioned only for falling interest rates.
 We determine the risk profile of each fixed-income security, and construct portfolios to reflect the combination of risks that we find most worth taking.
-We can tap into a much broader range of potential fixed-income opportunities beyond those captured by the most common bond benchmarks — the Barclays U.S. Aggregate Bond Index and the Barclays Global Aggregate Bond Index.
+We can tap into a much broader range of potential fixed-income opportunities beyond those captured by the most common bond benchmarks — the Bloomberg Barclays U.S. Aggregate Bond Index and the Bloomberg Barclays Global Aggregate Bond Index.